Vonage/vivid-3/docs/getting-started/migration.md

-# Migrate from VIVID 2 to VIVID 3
+# Migration guide from VIVID 2 to VIVID 3

 ---